PersonalisedNutrition/Decision-Logs/README.md

 >
 > **Decision material:**
 >
-> Group discussion
+> 1. Group discussion
-> Firebase google documents
+> 2. Firebase google documents
 >
 > **Decision results:**
 >
 >  We compared all the database listed on Firebase and finally select the cloud storage for our project.
 >
->	Cloud	Realtime	Storage
-Amount of data stored	High-capacity storage	Light weighted storage	High-capacity storage Type of data stored	Structured data	Structured data	"Unstructured data such as images, videos and audios, etc."
-Query efficiency	Fast and accurate	Fast but not precise	Normal
 ![image](https://user-images.githubusercontent.com/100653606/166412239-4040682d-329b-4ef0-8a0e-f49f77a0731d.png)
 >
 > **Decision Risks:**